Apple Inc. (NASDAQ:AAPL) is Guardian Investment Management’s Largest Position

-Guardian Investment Management cut its stake in Apple Inc. (NASDAQ:AAPL – Get Rating) by 1.1% in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor owned 118,533 shares of the iPhone maker’s stock after selling 1,260 shares during the period.
-Apple makes up approximately 16.6% of Guardian Investment Management’s holdings, making the stock its largest holding.
+Guardian Investment Management cut its stake in shares of Apple Inc. (NASDAQ:AAPL – Get Rating) by 1.1% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The firm owned 118,533 shares of the iPhone maker’s stock after selling 1,260 shares during the period.
+Apple accounts for approximately 16.6% of Guardian Investment Management’s holdings, making the stock its biggest holding.
 Guardian Investment Management’s holdings in Apple were worth $16,381,000 at the end of the most recent reporting period.

 Analyst Upgrades and Downgrades

-A number of research analysts have recently weighed in on AAPL shares.
-UBS Group set a $180.00 price objective on shares of Apple in a research note on Thursday, December 1st.
-Monness Crespi & Hardt assumed coverage on shares of Apple in a research report on Thursday, September 8th.
-They set a “buy” rating and a $174.00 target price on the stock.
-Wedbush decreased their target price on shares of Apple from $220.00 to $200.00 and set an “outperform” rating on the stock in a research report on Friday, October 28th.
-Fundamental Research raised their target price on shares of Apple to $168.50 and gave the stock a “buy” rating in a research report on Tuesday, November 8th.
-Finally, Citigroup restated a “buy” rating and set a $175.00 target price on shares of Apple in a research report on Tuesday, November 8th.
-Two analysts have rated the stock with a sell rating, seven have issued a hold rating, twenty-two have given a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat, Apple currently has a consensus rating of “Moderate Buy” and an average target price of $175.35.
+AAPL has been the subject of a number of research reports.
+Monness Crespi & Hardt initiated coverage on shares of Apple in a research report on Thursday, September 8th.
+They set a “buy” rating and a $174.00 price target for the company.
+Wedbush decreased their price target on shares of Apple from $220.00 to $200.00 and set an “outperform” rating for the company in a research report on Friday, October 28th.
+Sanford C. Bernstein set a $170.00 price objective on shares of Apple in a report on Monday, September 12th.
+Oppenheimer cut their price objective on shares of Apple from $190.00 to $170.00 and set an “outperform” rating on the stock in a report on Monday, December 12th.
+Finally, Credit Suisse Group set a $184.00 price objective on shares of Apple in a report on Friday, December 9th.
+Two research analysts have rated the stock with a sell rating, seven have assigned a hold rating, twenty-two have given a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, Apple has an average rating of “Moderate Buy” and an average price target of $175.35.

 Apple Company Profile